fastify/fastify/docs/Decorators.md

 fastify.decorate('utility', fn, ['greet', 'log'])
 ```

+Note: using an arrow function will break the binding of `this` to the
+`FastifyInstance`.

 If a dependency is not satisfied, the `decorate` method will throw an exception.
 The dependency check is performed before the server instance is booted.
 Thus,
 it cannot occur during runtime.